Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: The model Hamiltonian of the CPS with two DQDs

 In presence of an inhomogeneous Zeeman splitting, the subspaces $(+,-)$ and $(-,+)$ are spanned by two nondegenerate energy levels

 Finally, in the subspaces $(-,-)$ we have two degenerate energy levels corresponding to two electrons with opposite spins

 We now analyze the case when the QDs $1$ of each DQD is tunnel-coupled to a superconducting nanocontact.

-In the limit consirered here of $U_{\text{intra}}\rightarrow\infty$ and $U_{\text{inter}}\rightarrow\infty$, the double occupation of a single DQD is forbidden.
-Then all possible and relevant states are the empty state and the singly-occupied states of each DQD with a single electron delocalized on two different QDs.
-The states of the two DQDs can be collected in terms of the triplet states with total spin $S=1$ and singlet states with total spin $S=0$.
-As the superconductor is a $s$-wave BCS with singlet states for the Cooper pairs, the subspace $S=1$ is decoupled from the singlet and the empty states.
-The effective Hamiltonian $ \hat{H}_{CPS} $ connects only the states $\ket{0}$ (empty state) and $\ket{S_{11}}$, the delocalized singlet in the QDs $1$
+Since the double occupation of a single DQD is forbidden, then the relevant states are the empty state and the singly-occupied states of each DQD with a single electron delocalized on two different QDs.

+As the superconductor is a $s$-wave BCS with singlet states for the Cooper pairs, the subspace of the triplet states $S=1$ is decoupled from the singlet and the empty states.
+In the large superconducting gap limit, the effective Hamiltonian $ \hat{H}_{CPS} $ connects only the states $\ket{0}$ (empty state) and $\ket{S_{11}}$, the delocalized singlet in the QDs $1$ \cite{Rozhkov2000,Recher:2001,Meng2009,Eldridge:2010,Trocha:2015}

 One can express the delocalized singlet $\ket{S_{11}}$ in terms of the delocalized eigenstates of the two DQDs - see Eq.~(\ref{eq:singles_ss})